-The direct detection of gravitational waves has been hailed as the discovery of the century, with the potential to revolutionise the way we study the Universe.
+The direct detection of gravitational waves has been hailed as the discovery of the century.
+Not only did it win Professors Kip Thorne, Barry Barish and Rainer Weiss a Nobel Prize for Physics in 2017, but it has the potential to revolutionise the way we study the Universe.
 But what are gravitational waves?
 Where did they come from?
 And why is their discovery so important?

 To understand gravitational waves, you need to understand gravity.
 And to understand why they are important you need to know a little about Einstein’s General Theory of Relativity.
 Albert Einstein published his theory in 1916, and in it he showed that time and space are inextricably linked.
 Together they form the fabric on which the Universe is built – space-time.